The weight distribution of irreducible cyclic codes associated with decomposable generalized Paley graphs: Introduction

 \subsubsection{Outline and results}

-In Section 2, we consider the weight distribution of the code $\CC=\CC(k,q)$ associated with a graph $\G=\G(k,q)$ which is cartesian decomposable.
+In Section 2, we consider the weight distribution of the code $\CC=\CC(k,q)$ associated with the graph $\G=\G(k,q)$ which is Cartesian decomposable.
 In this case it was proved by Pearce and Praeger (\cite{PP}) that $\Gamma = \square^b \G_0$ for some fixed GP-graph $\G_0$.
 In Theorem \ref{bebes2}, we show that the weight distribution of $\CC$ can be computed from the corresponding one of the smaller code $\CC_0$ associated with $\G_0$.
+In fact, the weights of $\CC$ are certain integral linear combinations $w = \ell_1 w_1 +\cdots + \ell_s w_s$ of the weights of $\CC_0$.

-In Sections 3 and 4 we obtain the weight distribution of irreducible cyclic codes $\CC$ constructed from 1-weight and 2-weight irreducible cyclic codes.
-In the 1-weight case, the weight distribution of $\CC$ is obtained from the simplex code.
+In the next two sections we obtain the weight distributions of irreducible cyclic codes $\CC$ constructed from 1-weight and 2-weight irreducible cyclic codes.
+In the 1-weight case, the weight distribution of $\CC$ is obtained from the code $\CC(1,q)$, which in the binary case is the simplex code (see Proposition \eqref{1-weight}).
 In the case of irreducible 2-weight cyclic codes, they are of three different kind: subfield, semiprimitive and exceptional.
 Subfield subcodes are not connected and hence cannot be considered by our methods.
 The semiprimitive case is studied in Proposition~\ref{bebes3}.
 The computations of the exceptional cases can be done in the same way, but are left over because they are quite unmanageable.

-The next section is devoted to the irreducible cyclic codes constructed from the codes $\CC(3,q)$ and $\CC(4,q)$.
+Section 5 deals with the weight distribution of the irreducible cyclic codes constructed from the codes $\CC(3,q)$ and $\CC(4,q)$.
 We have that $\G(1,q)$ and $\G(2,q)$ are the complete and the classic Paley graphs, respectively.
 The next graphs to consider are $\G(3,q)$ and $\G(4,q)$.
 The weight distributions of the associated codes $\CC(3,q)$ and $\CC(4,q)$ are known (see Theorems 19--21 in \cite{DY}).
-In Theorems 5.1 and 5.3 we give the weight distribution of the irreducible cyclic codes constructed from $\CC(3,q)$ and $\CC(4,q)$.
+In Theorems 5.1 and 5.3 we give the weight distributions of the irreducible cyclic codes constructed from $\CC(3,q)$ and $\CC(4,q)$, respectively.

+The final two sections are devoted to applications of the reduction result given in Theorem~2.2.
+In Section 6, we consider Artin-Schreier curves $C_{k,\beta}(p^m)$ with affine equations